 When the time has come to merge or acquire, there will probably be more than one issue that the two former companies struggle with.
-However, chances are that these are not business related, but rather to keep the old corporate culture intact.
+However, chances are that these are not business-related, but rather to keep the old corporate culture intact.

 In an article published by Deloitte, it is stated that company culture is one of the largest barriers when trying to integrate, or merge, two different businesses.
 Companies with different cultures can find it difficult, if not often impossible, to make quick decisions and operate effectively if they are not handling the integration correctly.
 Leading the merger or acquisition to a point of breakdown.

-Cultural differences and maximising business
+Cultural differences and maximizing business

 Corporate culture has emerged as one of the dominant barriers to effective integration.
 If two companies with distinct rules and guidelines merge, there is a high possibility of a clash happening.
-And when integration isn’t working it can also effect business negatively as employees won’t be as motivated or can feel lost.
+And when integration isn’t working it can also affect the business negatively as employees won’t be as motivated or can feel lost.

 The main cultural deal breakers for employees

 Something that can often be a part of sinking a merger is when employees feel left out.
-If they have no clue what the new corporate culture will be, it can be hard to realise what’s expected in the new work environment.
+If they have no clue what the new corporate culture will be, it can be hard to realize what’s expected in the new work environment.
 In an article published by Corporate Finance in Europe, some of the reasons employees don’t feel at ease within a merger or acquisition are:

 It is certain that two merging companies will not work in the same ways.
 Trying to force a type of work structure onto one another will make for uncomfortable scenarios.
 And the feeling of having the employer always looking over one’s shoulder to check that things are done in the “new way” is a certain way of feeling untrusted.
 If there is no trust, employee performance can be affected.